rockstor/rockstor-doc/dashboard.rst

 Top Shares Widget
 ^^^^^^^^^^^^^^^^^

-The top shares widget displays the top 5 shares sorted by percentage of space used, and the used space and total size of each.
+The top shares widget displays up to 10 top shares sorted by percentage of space used, amount of space used and the total size of each.
 Additional details about each share are shown while hovering over the share.

 .. image:: top-shares-widget.png